Wish Tree (song): Background and composition

 On December 4, 2015 SM Entertainment announced a winter single project titled Winter Garden.
 Three teaser images with the number '15', '18' and '22' were released all of which were the release dates of the singles.
 On December 7, Red Velvet was confirmed to be part of the project and their song was released on December 18.

 The song is composed in F major and has a tempo of 114 bpm and has a running time of 3 minutes and 58 seconds."Wish Tree" is "a pop ballad with a warm feel and an acoustic sound".

 Promotion and reception

-To promote the song, Seulgi & Wendy took part in a one-hour show which was broadcast on Naver's V app an hour before the song'srelease.
+To promote the song, Seulgi & Wendy took part in a one-hour show which was broadcast on Naver's V app an hour before the song's release.
 They were joined by f(x)'s Amber & Luna and they all discussed their groups' activities in the past year and promoted the singles The group as a whole performed the song live for the first time on Music Bank on December 25.

 The song debuted at number 33 on the 52nd weekly issue of South Korea's Gaon Digital Chart for 2015 during the period dated December 13–19.